boscoh/inmembrane/README.markdown

     python runtest.py

 As _inmembrane_ has a lot of dependencies, these tests are really useful in working out if the dependencies are installed in a way that is compatible with _inmembrane_.
-Since not all the binaries are needed, not all tests (and corresponding dependencies) are required for _inmembrane_ to work with each protocol.
+Since not all the binaries are needed, not all tests (and corresponding dependencies) are required for _inmembrane_ to work.

 ## Execution

 _inmembrane_ was written in Python 2.7.
 It takes a FASTA input file and runs a number of external bioinformatic programs on the sequences.
-It then collects the output to make the final analysis, which is stored in a CSV file.
-The CSV will be given the same basename as the FASTA file.
+It then collects the output to make the final analysis, which is printed out and stored in a CSV file.

 _inmembrane_ can be run in two modes.
 It can be run as a command-line program: